Photino vs. Electron

 Browser Control Used in Native Window

-- Windows - Chromium Edge WebView2
+- Windows - Chromium-based Edge WebView2

 - Linux - WebKitGTK+2